Can you use math to make the perfect French omelet?

-When Ainouz published a cookbook, which actually does have some recipes in it, Oliver wrote the foreword.
+When Ainouz published a cookbook, Oliver wrote the foreword.
 “Alex’s food is fantastically fun,” he writes.
 “It’s simple but delicious, and always delivered in his brilliantly quirky ways.
 He’s a self-taught genius, and he knows exactly what home cooks really want to make.”

 Eventually, Oliver decided to move in a new direction, and French Guy Cooking struck out on its own again.
 It was a dangerous moment for Ainouz’s career, but it gave him a chance to showcase the food nerd he truly is.
-The one that he’d been holding back, believe it or not.
+The one that he’d been holding back.

 “It was time for me to move on to my own thing and to embrace the personality that you have seen on my channel at the moment,” he says.
 “More geeky, more obsessive, more series oriented.”

 “The recipe is not the finish line.
 What’s important is the journey.”

 The first video I ever watched on French Guy Cooking was titled, “I Learned How They Chop Onions on the Street…” Published in 2017, it doesn’t take place at some food stand or a farmer’s market.
 Instead, it’s set in Ainouz’s own studio.
 Seated behind his computer, he searches the internet for a faster onion-chopping method, watches a blindfolded man dice an onion in seconds, and then tries to replicate this method.